tact-lang/tact/examples/output/multisig-3_MultisigContract.md

 134: Invalid argument
 135: Code of a contract was not found
 136: Invalid address
+137: Masterchain support is not enabled for this contract
 17654: Invalid seqno
 48401: Invalid signature